 It often comes as a surprise that cement plants emit biogenic CO2.
 After all, ca. 60% of the cement emissions come from the production process, which involves limestone, a substance literally made of fossils.
 These process emissions are generated during the chemical reaction that occurs when limestone and other materials are heated in the cement kiln to create clinker, the main ingredient in cement.
 This reaction releases CO2 as a byproduct.

 Energy-related emissions, on the other hand, are primarily generated by the combustion of fuels in the cement kiln to provide the high temperatures needed for the chemical reaction.
 Cement plants notoriously make use of many different types of fuels, mostly of fossil origin, but also sewage sludge, wood waste, animal waste and many other types of biomass-based fuels.
+Some of them even use pistachio shells as fuel.
 As a result, the CO2 emissions from many plants contain 5 to 15% biogenic emissions, in particular in Europe.

-A total of 5.4 million tonnes biogenic CO2 is emitted from 93 cement plants in Europe, based on the data available in CaptureMap.
-In the USA, the total biogenic CO2 from cement plants is 0,8 million tonnes from 21 plants.
+A total of 5.8 million tonnes biogenic CO2 is emitted from 108 cement plants in Europe, based on the data available in CaptureMap.
+In North America, the total biogenic CO2 from cement plants is 0,9 million tonnes from 20 plants.

 The CO2 concentration in the exhaust fumes varies from 15 to 30%, depending on the fuel used and the share of emissions from process.
 Each facility may have one to multiple emission points, depending on the design of the plan (e.g. number of pre-calciners and rotary kilns).